Kevin Kline is not just a great actor, who can forget “The Big Chill” or “A Fish Called Wanda”. He is also a father of a person with type 1 diabetes.

-I do not want to take away from the message of Kevin Kline, however.
+During Kevin Kline’s CNN interview and his speeches to congress in 2011, he was inspiring.
 He showed true emotion as a father of a child with diabetes.
-You could see the worry and sleepless nights in his face.
+The worry and sleepless nights were visible on his face.

 Mr. Kline described diabetes as being similar to having a newborn all over again.
 With a newborn, we carefully listen for breathing and fear SIDs.
 With diabetes, we also watch breathing but fear ketones, Dead in Bed, and medical malfunction to name a few.